pikepdf/pikepdf/docs/tutorial/pages.rst

 .. note::

-    Because of technical limitations in underlying libraries, pikepdf keeps the original PDF from which a page from open, even if the reference to the PDF is garbage collected.
+    Because of technical limitations in underlying libraries, pikepdf keeps the source PDF open when a content is copied from it to another PDF, even when all Python variables pointing to the source are removed.
+If a PDF is being assembled from many sources, then all of those sources are held open in memory.
+This memory can be released by saving and re-opening the PDF.

 .. warning::